-AND WHEREAS the application also proposes a Site Specific Amendment to the Business Park District Rules to allow for Data Centre Campus as a Permitted Use on the subject lands.
+AND WHEREAS the application also proposes a Site Specific Amendment to the Business Park District Rules to allow for Data Centre Campus as a Discretionary Use on the subject lands.

-AND WHEREAS the application also proposes Site Specific Amendments to the Business Park District, with respect to site coverage, maximum building height and parking.
+AND WHEREAS the application also proposes Site Specific Amendments to the Business Park District, with respect to site coverage, maximum building height, parking and what must be included in a complete development permit application.